Luddenham, New South Wales: Cultural Diversity

-As of the 2021 census, Luddenham has a notable Italian-Australian Community, with 14.7% of people describing themself as Italian, much higher than the state total of 3.7%.
-2.1% of people in Luddenham where born in Italy.
+As of the 2021 census, Luddenham has a notable Italian-Australian Community, with 14.7% of people describing themselves as Italian, much higher than the state total of 3.7%.
+2.1% of people in Luddenham were born in Italy.
 The Luddenham Village Cafe is Italian and serves as a small Italian supermarket.

-It also has a Maltese Australian population, with 9.9% of people describing themself as Maltese, much higher than the state total of 1%.
+It also has a Maltese Australian population, with 9.9% of people describing themselves as Maltese, much higher than the state total of 1%.
 This community mostly exists in the rural parts of Luddenham, and not in the central village.

 Religion

-49.0% of people in Luddenham described themself as Catholic, higher than the National total of 20.0%.
-18.7% of people described themself as having no religion, compared to the national total of 38.4%.
-11.3% of people described themself as Anglican and 3.9% Eastern Orthodox.
+49.0% of people in Luddenham described themselves as Catholic, higher than the National total of 20.0%.
+18.7% of people described themselves as having no religion, compared to the national total of 38.4%.
+11.3% of people described themselves as Anglican and 3.9% Eastern Orthodox.